The Equality Act 2010 sets out when someone is considered to have a disability and is protected from disability discrimination.

 The law says that there is no need for someone with a severe disfigurement to show the effect their disfigurement has on them.

-Other less severe disfigurements to someone's face or body may not have a substantial effect on someone's day-to-day activities so may not be considered a disability.
+Other less severe disfigurements to someone's face or body might not have a substantial effect on someone's day-to-day activities so might not be considered a disability.

-Long COVID is still a new illness and it may take time to understand it fully.
-It can affect a person's day-to-day activities and it's currently understood that it can last or come and go for several months.
-The effects of long COVID could also cause other impairments.
+Long covid is still a new illness and it may take time to understand it fully.
+It can affect a person's day-to-day activities and it's currently understood that it can last or come and go for several months, even years.
+The effects of long covid could also cause other impairments.

 Menopause